fbpx

 Although the global music industry has made significant strides in promoting sustainability, a significant issue that persists in the industry is greenwashing.

-In layman terms, greenwashing occurs when a company preaches the idea of sustainability in their business, but in reality, they are not implementing these plans.
+In layman’s terms, greenwashing occurs when a company preaches the idea of sustainability in its business but does not actually implement these plans.

 Tomorrowland music festival

-Tomorrowland is one of the world’s famous music festivals held in Belgium / Image Credit: Tomorrowland
+Tomorrowland is one of the world’s most famous music festivals held in Belgium / Image Credit: Tomorrowland

-For instance, Belgium’s EDM mega-festival Tomorrowland was accused of greenwashing in 2022 when they announced their partnership with Brussels Airlines for their “party flights”, contradicting their stance on sustainability when they promoted their “green initiatives” such as their “fun recycling club”
+For instance, Belgium’s EDM mega-festival Tomorrowland was accused of greenwashing in 2022 when it announced its partnership with Brussels Airlines for its “party flights”, contradicting its stance on sustainability when it promoted its “green initiatives” such as its “fun recycling club”

 For context, plane travel is the most significant contributor to the world’s greenhouse gas emissions (GHG), with 85,000 tonnes of GHG annually released by music festivals in the United Kingdom alone.